ethereum/mist/README.md

 ### Run the Wallet

-Switch the `global.mode` to `wallet` in the `main.js`.
+Switch the `global.mode` to `"wallet"` in the `main.js`.

-Start the wallet app for development, in a separate window:
+Start the wallet app for development, in a separate terminal window:

+    $ cd interface && meteor

+    // and in another terminal

     $ cd my/path/meteor-dapp-wallet/app && meteor